Development guide

 }

-With this in place, every tool call flows through permissions.yaml rules and nothing prompts twice.
+With this in place, every tool call flows through your permissions rules and nothing prompts twice.

 How to test the plugin is working